 When I started building links for high profile, big revenue clients, link building was done in a very different way.
 It was done through outreach.

-And when I saw how effective the method was, I started applying it to my own niche sites.
+And when I saw how effective the method was, I started applying it to my own blogs.
 Today, it’s one of the main ways I build links to my authority sites.

 Although there are many different forms and variations to outreach link building, I’m going to show you the simplest way that you can start doing today.